Working Memory in a Recurrent Spiking Neural Networks With Heterogeneous Synaptic Delays: Methods

-Given a target pattern $\mathbf{S}^*$, each contiguous window of length $D$, i.e.\ the slice $\mathbf{S}^*[\cdot,\, t{-}D:t{-}1]$, constitutes a unique context that may predict the spiking activity of all neurons at time $t$.
+Given a set of target patterns as defined above, a generic working memory task consists of training the network to reproduce the target pattern that follow a short \emph{trigger} window.
+Formally, given $\mathbf{S}^{(\mu)}$, each contiguous window of length $D$, i.e.\ the slice $\mathbf{S}^{(\mu)}[\cdot,\, t{-}D:t{-}1]$, constitutes a unique context that may be used to predict the spiking activity $s_j(t)$ of all neurons $j$ at time $t$ (see Figure~\ref{fig:izhikevich}).
 The network is therefore trained to generate a sequential chain of overlapping Spiking Motifs~\citep{Perrinet2023,Kronland-Martinet2025} that faithfully reproduces the target.
-Memory retrieval is cued by clamping all neuron activities to the target pattern during the initial $D$ time steps ($0 \le t < D$), corresponding to one elementary Spiking Motif (see Figure~\ref{fig:model} - right); the network then generates the remainder of the sequence autonomously.
+Memory retrieval is cued by clamping all neuron activities to the target pattern during the trigger window which corresponds to the initial $D$ time steps ($0 \le t < D$), that is, corresponding to one elementary Spiking Motif (see Figure~\ref{fig:model}, right panel); the goal of the network is then to generate the remainder of the sequence autonomously.

+As an accuracy metric, we will use the mean $F_1$ score between the predicted and target spike trains, averaged over time (in the prediction window), neurons and patterns.
+The $F_1$ score is the harmonic mean of precision (proportion of predicted activity that are correct) and recall (proportion of predicted activity that is successfully reproduced).
+Knowing a priori that average neural activity is sparse, maximising $\mathcal{L}$ simultaneously penalises over-active networks (low precision) and silent networks (low recall).